renchizhhhh/OpenChessRobot/README.md

 - Demo Video of the Online Study: https://www.youtube.com/shorts/Mj_rZVboH9s
 - Additional Eye Tracking Demo: https://youtu.be/j-b32ILQjtw

+### Update to v1.1
+- Refactored the runtime with Claude Code for more robust robot error handling and motion recovery, and a more resilient chess launch/startup flow.
+- Fixed issues with the robot Cartesian path planning.
+- Added an optional vision-based grasp-correction module (enable with `vision_refine:=true`) that measures each piece's offset from the camera before grasping.
+- Improved chess-piece recognition robustness (confidence checks, marker/localization, and retry fallback).
+- Made LLM commentary a pluggable feature supporting OpenAI, Google Gemini, and Anthropic Claude, with updated default models (`gpt-5.5`, `gemini-3.5-flash`, `claude-sonnet-5`).
+- Added selectable robot models (`panda`/`fr3`) and curated `requirements.txt` (plus a `requirements.freeze.txt` lock) for reproducible setup.

 ### Key Features

 - **Chess Piece Recognition**: Utilizes advanced computer vision techniques to identify chess pieces accurately and determine their positions on the board.
 - **Robotic Movements**: Executes chess moves with precision using robotic arms, enhancing the interaction realism.
 - **Interactive Communication**: Engages with human players through voice commands and robotic gestures, providing a comprehensive HRI experience.
-- **Qualitative Evaluations**: Optional LLM commentary (OpenAI or Google Gemini) turns the engine evaluation into human-like game analysis, spoken aloud via ElevenLabs text-to-speech.
+- **Qualitative Evaluations**: Optional LLM commentary (OpenAI, Google Gemini, or Anthropic Claude) turns the engine evaluation into human-like game analysis, spoken aloud via ElevenLabs text-to-speech.
 - **Reproducibility**: Detailed documentation and guidelines are provided to ensure that researchers can replicate the setup and experiments.

 ## Getting Started